Traps for the Unwary in Python's Import System

 The __init__.py trap

-This particular trap is an all new trap added in Python 3.3: if a subdirectory encountered on sys.path as part of a package import contains an __init__.py file, then the Python interpreter will create a single directory package containing only modules from that directory, rather than finding all appropriately named subdirectories as described in the previous section.
+This is an all new trap added in Python 3.3 as a consequence of fix the previous trap: if a subdirectory encountered on sys.path as part of a package import contains an __init__.py file, then the Python interpreter will create a single directory package containing only modules from that directory, rather than finding all appropriately named subdirectories as described in the previous section.

 This happens even if there are other preceding subdirectories on sys.path that match the desired package name, but do not include an __init__.py file.